themanyone/whisper_dictation/README.md

 - Paste it.
 - New paragraph. (also submits chat forms :)
 - Peter, tell me about the benefits of relaxation.**
+- Peter, compose a Facebook post about the sunny weather we're having.

 ** export your OPENAI_API_KEY to the environment if you want answers from ChatGPT.
 No other configuration required.